talhaanwarch/Corona_Virus/README.md

 In order to download data in [notebook](https://github.com/talhaanwarch/Corona_Virus/blob/master/notebooks/Corona_aug.ipynb) you need to provide it a kaggle API.
 Go to kaggle.com, click on my account and then go to API section.
 Click on create new API token.
 It will download a file , *kaggle.json* . upload this *kaggle.json*  to *content* folder of colab.
 And run the whole notebook.
 ## Result using CT-scan dataset
-Dataset is taken thorugh [github.com/UCSD-AI4H/COVID-CT](https://github.com/UCSD-AI4H/COVID-CT) repo, where author achieved an F1-score of 0.85.
+Dataset is taken from [github.com/UCSD-AI4H/COVID-CT](https://github.com/UCSD-AI4H/COVID-CT) repo, where author achieved an F1-score of 0.85.
 <strong>All CT-scan related files are in CT-scan folder</strong>
 Here i study effect of learning rate on model performance.
 <table>